quic/lockers/README.md

             This id helper can thus be used across machines in a cluster as long as automated ssh access to each machine is setup.

+* `k8s_id.sh`:  Uses a process pid and the process' hostname as a basis along with some metadata of pod to uniquely identify a process.
+This id helper can thus be used across pods in a Kubernetes cluster as long as exec access to a pod from an another pod is setup.

 ## Higher Level Lockers